TelerikAcademy/JavaScript-UI-and-DOM/Teamwork/README.md

 #Project Description

-Implement a client-side JavaScript application using the HTML graphic APIs – canvas and SVG The project can be a game, web statistics or anything else.
+Implement a client-side JavaScript application using the HTML graphic APIs – canvas and SVG.

+The project can be a game, web statistics or anything else.
 Sample applications:
 *   Chess
 *   Backgammon